 We will review applications for children who

-- are residing in or receiving treatment in a geographic area where the Foundation is registered (Alabama, Connecticut, Florida, Georgia, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, South Carolina, Texas and Virginia)
+- Are residing in or receiving treatment in a geographic area where the Foundation is registered (Alabama, Connecticut, Florida, Georgia, Maryland, Massachusetts, New Jersey, New York, North Carolina, South Carolina, Texas and Virginia)

 The fourth form is a HIPAA release (commonly referred to as the Authorization to Release Protected Healthcare Information).
 It is hospital specific and you will have to request from the medical facility where your child receives treatment.
 This form gives your child's doctor permission to speak with MLF.